spikenail/spikenail/README.md

 #### scope

-Scope is a mongodb condition.
+Scope is a MongoDB condition.
 Rule will be applied only to those documents that match the scope.

 Example